 We provide clear retainers for the majority of our patients at the end of their treatment.
-They are thin, transparent trays that fit directly over the teeth, closely resembling an Invisalign® aligner.
-Clear retainers are inexpensive, convenient, and virtually invisible when worn, which makes them a popular choice for our adult orthodontic patients.
+They are thin, transparent trays that fit directly over the teeth, closely resembling Invisalign aligners.
+Clear retainers are convenient and virtually invisible when worn, which makes them a popular choice for all our patients.
 Always remember to brush your retainer anytime you take it out of your mouth or before putting it in.

 Great choice when we need a more stable retention option.